Moses Sherman: Later Real Estate Activities

 In July, 1905, Sherman and Clark had purchased 640 acres in upper Beachwood Canyon, which at first they used as a rock quarry.
 With Los Angeles’ rapid growth in the early 1920s, especially in the film industry, they partnered with Harry Chandler and developer S.H.
 Woodruff in 1923, and developed and promoted the property, which they named Hollywoodland.
-A large, lighted sign was built that would call attention to their development; that sign, completed in July, 1923, was rebuilt after World War II, and, with the “land” part removed, now reads simply, “Hollywood”.
+A large, lighted sign was built that would call attention to their development.
+That sign, completed in July, 1923, was rebuilt after World War II.
+With the “land” part removed, it now reads “Hollywood”.

-Chandler and Sherman were the primary investors, in a syndicate of seventy, who in 1911 purchased the Tejon Ranch, a 270,000 acre ranch along the Kern County-Los Angeles County border, from Truxtun Beale.
+Chandler and Sherman were the primary investors, in a syndicate of 70, who in 1911 purchased the Tejon Ranch, a 270,000 acre ranch along the Kern County-Los Angeles County border, from Truxtun Beale.

 And, while not one of the original purchasers, in 1906 Sherman invested in the Colorado River Land Company, a Mexican Corporation with 842,000 acres in the Mexican counterpart of the Imperial Valley.
 The investments in this ranch are credited with an economic boom in northern Baja California.

 Sherman also acquired much property in Culver City.

 The Water Commissioner, the Aqueduct, and the San Fernando Valley

 Sherman was appointed to the Board of Water Commissioners February 5, 1903 by mayor Meredith P. Snyder, where he worked on the Owens River project and became embroiled in controversy.

 In the early 1900s, Los Angeles was looking for additional water sources to support its growing population.
 In late 1904, former mayor Fred Eaton, and water department engineer William Mulholland had travelled to the Inyo Valley, where Eaton showed Mulholland how water from the Owens River could be acquired and transported to Los Angeles.
 In 1904, the Board of Water Commissioners was notified of the purchases of water rights in the Owens Valley for the proposed aqueduct to Los Angeles.

-But in September, 1903, before the aqueduct plan was conceived, a syndicate led by L.C.
+In September 1903, before the aqueduct plan was conceived, a syndicate led by L.C.
 Brand had purchased an option on the 16,500-acre George K. Porter Ranch in the northeastern San Fernando Valley.
-The syndicate included Porter himself, railroad builders Henry E. Huntington and E. H. Harriman, newspaper publishers Harrison Gray Otis, Harry Chandler, and Edwin T. Earl, banker Joseph Francis Sartori, and others.
-Brand, along with Huntington, purchased the ranch in order to run an electric line to it and then to subdivide it, as he had done in Glendale.
+The syndicate included Porter, railroad builders Henry E. Huntington and E. H. Harriman, newspaper publishers Harrison Gray Otis, Harry Chandler, and Edwin T. Earl, banker Joseph Francis Sartori and others.
+Brand, along with Huntington, purchased the ranch to run an electric line to it and then to subdivide it, as he had done in Glendale.

-Shortly after Eaton’s report regarding the possible aqueduct was given to the water commissioners, the syndicate took up the option on Porter Ranch.
+Shortly after Eaton's report regarding the possible aqueduct was given to the water commissioners, the syndicate took up the option on Porter Ranch.
 William Randolph Hearst’s paper, the Examiner, alleged that Sherman, after hearing the news of the aqueduct through his position on the water board, informed his business friends, who then completed their purchase of the ranch.
 Several historians note that, while this is possible, there was never any concrete evidence that this was the case.